sbom-observer/observer-cli/README.md

 We aim to keep an opinionated list of scanners that we believe are the most accurate and useful per ecosystem (e.g. Go, JavaScript, Python, Java, etc) or type of scan target (e.g. filesystem, container image, k8s cluster etc).

 The tool currently delegates the scanning to [osv-scalibr](https://github.com/google/osv-scalibr) (as a library) and [Trivy](https://github.com/aquasecurity/trivy) (needs to be installed separately).

-The tool is designed to be extensible, so we may add support for other scanners as well.
+The tool is designed to be extensible, so we may add support for other scanners as well, if they provide better accuracy or support for some ecosystems.

 ## Usage